brajeshwar/brajeshwar.github.io/_posts/2005/2005-04-28-laszlo-as-an-ria-development-toolkit.md

----
-layout: post
-title: Laszlo as an RIA Development Toolkit
+# Laszlo as an RIA Development Toolkit
----

 Recently [Laszlo Systems](http://www.laszlosystems.com/) announced their flagship product [OpenLaszlo 3.0](http://www.laszlosystems.com/company/press/press_releases/pr_apr_05d.php).
 OpenLaszlo is an XML-native foundation for building Rich Internet Applications and technically falls straight as a competitor for Flex.